List of Teenage Mutant Ninja Turtles (2012 TV series) characters: Triceraton Empire

 The Triceraton Empire is an empire that is inhabited by Triceratons, a race of Triceratops-like aliens.
 Triceratons breathe nitrogen and the oxygen in Earth's atmosphere can lead to delusions.
 The Triceraton Empire has been at war with the Kraang for millennia, a conflict that has resulted in the destruction of the Triceraton home world through the Heart of Darkness (a black hole generator) and thus left the Triceratons obsessed with annihilating their enemies by any means necessary, such as destroying any planet that the Kraang want to take over.
 They are also enemies with the Salamandrians.
 In the first half of the fourth season, having appeared to wipe out the Kraang in the season three final, the Triceratons replaced the Foot Clan as one of the main villains in the series.
-Except for Captain Mozar, all the Triceratons introduced so far have names that start with Z.
+Except for Captain Mozar, all the Triceratons have names that start with Z.